The Lego Batman Movie (2017): The Best DC Movie in Years

 The Lego Batman Movie is directed by Chris McKay and contains solid voice actors such as Will Arnett as the Caped Crusader along with Rosario Dawson as Barbara Gordon, Zach Galifianakis as The Joker, Michael Cera as Robin, and Ralph Fiennes as Alfred.
 We see Batman as the superstar of Gotham, everyone loves him and he certainly loves himself.
 However, Batman is very much a loner who pushes away everyone he has a relationship with, including the Joker.
 After accidentally adopting Dick Grayson, Batman works to foil the Joker who has concocted a brand new, never before seen scheme to terrorize Batman and all of Gotham.

 In my humble opinion, The Lego Movie was a rousing success when it hit theaters in 2014.
 There’s something about the animation style of the Legos that are just inherent silly and fun.
-That combined with a funny, surprisingly touching story, The Lego Movie worked on all fronts, showing that Lego may be another avenue for animation to spread its wings in the coming years.
+That combined with a funny, surprisingly touching story, The Lego Movie worked on all fronts.
+It showed that Lego may be another avenue for animation to spread its wings in the coming years.

 What most people loved most about The Lego Movie was Batman voiced by Will Arnett.
 Coming off of the very serious and brooding Dark Knight trilogy, the Lego version of Batman was the best spoof you could ask for of the historic character.
 He had so many little bits (my favorite of which was when he exclaimed “first try!” after throwing numerous batarangs at a button) that became instant crowd favorites upon the movie’s release in theaters.
 Needless to say I had very high hopes for what Lego Batman could offer in his very own movie.